container-storage-interface/spec/spec.md

 A Controller Plugin MUST implement this `GetVolumeGroupSnapshot` RPC call if it has `CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT` capability.

-`GetVolumeGroupSnapshot` SHALL NOT show a group snapshot that is being created but has not been created successfully yet.
 `GetVolumeGroupSnapshotResponse` should contain current information of a volume group snapshot if it exists.
 If the volume group snapshot does not exist any more, `GetVolumeGroupSnapshot` should return gRPC error code `NOT_FOUND`.